STORM DAMAGE & PREVENTATIVE CARE

-Much like anything else in life, your paintwork has a life cycle .
+Much like anything else in life, maintenance is required in some fashion.
 If you plan on keeping your new vehicle for the long-term, the only part of your paintwork that you should be touching (with the exception of healthy washing practices and a form of paint protection) is the door handle.
-Period.

 Automotive Glass Towel

 Lanoguard Undercarriage Protection